bbenchoff/bbenchoff.github.io/pages/ThinkinController.md

 The 32 UART signals (16 TX + 16 RX) are split across two banks:

-* **Bank 25** carries Cards 0–7 (16 pins: 8 TX + 8 RX)
+* **Bank 25** carries Cards 0-7 (16 pins: 8 TX + 8 RX)
-* **Bank 26** carries Cards 8–15 (16 pins: 8 TX + 8 RX)
+* **Bank 26** carries Cards 8-15 (16 pins: 8 TX + 8 RX)

 This split keeps the fanout balanced and avoids overloading a single bank's I/O driver budget.
-Each bank is powered at **3.3V VCCO** with bulk and per-pin decoupling, matching the AG32's native logic levels — no level shifters required.
+Each bank is powered at **3.3V VCCO** with bulk and per-pin decoupling, matching the AG32's native logic levels -- no level shifters required.

-The remaining HD pins on Banks 24 and 44 are allocated to the TDMA phase clock outputs, the LED display SPI interface, and the quad-fan PWM array — all of which also run at 3.3V.
+The remaining HD pins on Banks 24 and 44 are allocated to the TDMA phase clock outputs, the LED display SPI interface, and the quad-fan PWM array -- all of which also run at 3.3V.

 All 41 signals (32 UART + 5 TDMA + 4 LED SPI) exit the controller board through a single **100-pin shrouded IDC header** at 1.27mm pitch (2x50) connected to the backplane via a 2-inch ribbon cable.
-The fine pitch keeps the connector compact while providing 100 pins — enough for every signal to have its own dedicated adjacent ground return, with 18 spare pins.
-At this cable length and at UART baud rates, no termination resistors are needed — the signals are clean 3.3V LVCMOS driven straight from the PL fabric.
+The fine pitch keeps the connector compact while providing 100 pins -- enough for every signal to have its own dedicated adjacent ground return, with 18 spare pins.
+At this cable length and at UART baud rates, no termination resistors are needed -- the signals are clean 3.3V LVCMOS driven straight from the PL fabric.

 ## The Orchestrator: TDMA Sync and the LED Display

 The 16 compute cards are just the engines.
-The controller board also has to conduct the rest of the orchestra — and, like the UARTs, this is not a Linux job.
+The controller board also has to conduct the rest of the orchestra -- and, like the UARTs, this is not a Linux job.

 First, there is the **TDMA Synchronization**.
 To prevent the 4,096 RISC-V chips from talking over each other, the entire machine runs on a globally synchronized Time Division Multiple Access (TDMA) schedule.
 Linux is terrible at microsecond-accurate timing because of kernel preemption.
 But the FPGA fabric?
 It *only* operates in hard, deterministic real-time.
 The PL fabric generates a flawless, jitter-free master phase clock and distributes it across the backplane to all 16 cards simultaneously.
 The TDMA controller block is an AXI peripheral with a tiny register map (`TDMA_ENABLE`, `TDMA_DIVIDER`, `TDMA_PHASE`, `TDMA_FRAME`), and it is driven by **R5F core 1**, not by Linux.
 When a StarC job arrives via rpmsg, core 1 programs the divider to match the program's requested phase rate and asserts `TDMA_ENABLE`.
 When the job finishes, core 1 deasserts it.
 Linux never touches the TDMA registers.

 Second, there is the **LED Display**.
-The 64×64 front panel is controlled by an RP2040.
+The 64x64 front panel is controlled by an RP2040.
 The controller board needs to push display state to that RP2040 fast enough to maintain a 60 fps refresh rate.
-A dedicated **SPI slave** in the FPGA fabric on **HD Bank 24** talks to the RP2040 — the RP2040 is the SPI master (for v-sync alignment reasons described in the "LED Display Pipeline" section below), and the Zynq fabric latches the transaction on the RP2040's own frame clock.
-The SPI bus carries four signals: SCK, MOSI (Zynq→RP2040), MISO (RP2040→Zynq), and CS.
-At 60 fps, the 64×64 display requires 4,096 pixels per frame in each direction, which is trivial bandwidth for even a modest SPI clock.
+A dedicated **SPI slave** in the FPGA fabric on **HD Bank 24** talks to the RP2040 -- the RP2040 is the SPI master (for v-sync alignment reasons described in the "LED Display Pipeline" section below), and the Zynq fabric latches the transaction on the RP2040's own frame clock.
+The SPI bus carries four signals: SCK, MOSI, MISO, and CS.
+At 60 fps, the 64x64 display requires 4,096 pixels per frame in each direction, which is trivial bandwidth for even a modest SPI clock.

 The SPI TX buffer (MOSI side) is **owned by R5F core 1** during thermal mode.
-Core 1 applies a colormap to the live thermal table every frame and stuffs the resulting 64×64 image into the TX buffer so the RP2040 picks it up on the next refresh.
+Core 1 applies a colormap to the live thermal table every frame and stuffs the resulting 64x64 image into the TX buffer so the RP2040 picks it up on the next refresh.
 This makes the thermal-mode LED panel a direct portrait of the compute nodes, rendered by a real-time processor from fresh telemetry, with no Linux involvement.
-Linux only touches the SPI TX buffer when a StarC program calls `led_set()` to push custom user content — and even then it does so by sending a `LED_PUSH` rpmsg command to core 1, which writes the user framebuffer into the TX buffer on Linux's behalf.
+Linux only touches the SPI TX buffer when a StarC program calls `led_set()` to push custom user content -- and even then it does so by sending a `LED_PUSH` rpmsg command to core 1, which writes the user framebuffer into the TX buffer on Linux's behalf.
 Core 1 is the single owner; Linux is a polite petitioner.
 The RP2040 receives the frame, handles the LED multiplexing and PWM drive locally, and streams its current physical framebuffer back on MISO so R5 core 0 can mirror it into the operator console sidebar.

 ## High-Speed Storage: The M.2 NVMe Slot